 Active duty members preparing to retire or separate should obtain copies of all medical records at least 6 months prior to their final out processing date.

 Members should return to the release of information desk or submit an updated request to email@example.com to obtain copies (update) of medical paperwork generated after their records were initially copied.
-This will ensure members get a complete copy of their Active Duty Medical record after their retirement/ separation.
+This will ensure members get a complete copy of their Active Duty Medical record after their retirement/separation.

-For continuation of care within BAMC ROI will retrieve medical records from a civilian facility at the patient’s request and completion of the authorization form.
+For continuity of care within BAMC, ROI will retrieve medical records from a civilian facility at the patient’s request and completion of the authorization form.
 Once these records arrive at BAMC, they are filed into the patient’s outpatient record.
 All information filed into outpatient record becomes property of the DoD.

 If you need medical documentation for your personal record, you will have to go to the treating facility and submit a request through their records section. *Service Members can request medical records through BAMC ROI regardless of treating facility.

 BAMC maintains outpatient records for a period of 2 years after the patient’s last medical encounter (excluding active duty military and their dependents).
 Inpatient records are maintained for 5 years after the date of discharge.
 After such periods, the records are retired to the National Personnel Records Center (NPRC), St Louis, MO.